Summer Fellowship for International Arts Managers

 All application materials must be submitted before the application deadline.
 The application page will be disabled after the deadline.

-For select candidates, phone interviews will be conducted in January 2013 and Febuary.
-Fellowship decisions will be made in April 2013.
+For select candidates, phone interviews will be conducted from January to April 2014.
+Fellowship decisions will be made in May 2014.

 What are the selection criteria and process?